-We profile Llama 3.1 8B training on a node with eight AMD Instinct\texttrademark{} MI300X GPUs under the default training setup from Table~\ref{tab:sens_study} in Section~\ref{sec:implementation}, where all GPUs have identical workloads.
-Note in this node, only a single straggler GPU exists.
-We show the temporal evolution of the overlap ratio and kernel duration on all GPUs in Figure~\ref{fig:overlap_runtime_corr}, which compares across unique layers and unique kernels separately.
+We profile Llama 3.1 8B training and visualize PyTorch traces with Chopper, a publicly available GPU characterization tool~\cite{chopper} on a node with eight AMD Instinct\texttrademark{} MI300X GPUs under the default training setup from Table~\ref{tab:sens_study} in Section~\ref{sec:implementation}, where all GPUs have identical workloads.
+Note that this node has a single straggler GPU.
+We show the temporal evolution of the overlap ratio and kernel duration on all GPUs in Figure~\ref{fig:overlap_runtime_corr}.

 In Figure~\ref{fig:overlap_runtime_corr_layer}, the overlap ratio and communication kernel duration of all kernels in a unique layer are aggregated and presented.
-Here we weight the overlap ratio by the computation kernel duration, to avoid the bias due to shorter but more overlapped kernels, such as vector kernels, as show in Figure~\ref{fig:c3_fsdp}.
+Here we weight the overlap ratio by the computation kernel duration, to avoid the bias due to shorter but more overlapped kernels, such as vector kernels, as shown in Figure~\ref{fig:c3_fsdp}.
 Regarding the overlap ratio, there are four observations.
-First, within one iteration, the overlap ratio of all GPUs starts from similar levels, between $30 \%$ and $40 \%$, and the leaders grow their overlap ratio as the layers proceed at the beginning.
+First, within one iteration, the overlap ratio of all GPUs starts from similar levels, between $30 \%$ and $40 \%$, and the leaders grow their overlap ratio.
 Second, within one iteration, the overlap ratio of some leaders reaches a plateau after a few layers, reaching as high as $52.7\%$; others consistently increase the overlap ratio, and do not reach the ratio of plateaued leaders.
 Third, the overlap ratio on the straggler GPU remains constant ($29.6\%$) for most of the time and always exhibits the lowest overlap ratio among all GPUs.
 The largest overlap ratio of leaders is about $1.8\times$ that of the straggler.
 Fourth, across iterations, the overlap ratio pattern almost stays constant for both leaders and straggler, indicating consistent C3 behavior during LLM training.
 More importantly, these observations also apply to the communication kernel duration, which intuitively correlates well with the overlap ratio.

 \insight[ins:c3-dynamic]{ Within one training iteration, the straggler GPU has an almost constant C3 pattern.
 The leader GPUs show dynamic C3 patterns, which vary across time and GPUs.
-Across multiple iterations, this dynamic process repeats with a constant pattern. }
+Across multiple iterations, this dynamic process repeats with a consistent pattern. }